shoui520/shoui520.github.io/docs/shouimethod.md

 I believe phonetic training is useful and even necessary, but I didn't start doing this until 2023, 4 years after I started immersion.

 As with everything related to pitch & pronunciation, **the earlier, the better**.

+### Audiobooks: cope?

+I've been saying audiobooks are cope for years.
+But how could I say such a thing?
+Technically they're THE listening content that uses the highest concentration of words, with the longest sentences and most complex vocabulary, so it *must* be the best for listening, right?
+Well, no. It's only good for pitch accent and training your working memory in Japanese.
+The fact that they have long sentences and complex vocabulary is a valid point, this makes them 'harder' than most content, but the language used is still right up a reading main's alley.
+The main concern is **audiobooks are too clear** and **too slow**, this is not reflective of real-world speech at all.
+I think, if you want to be "dekiru", you should get good enough to understand audiobooks, but at the same time, immerse in every other kind of listening content, that includes scripted and unscripted speech.

 ## Stage 1.5
 Weird limbo phase I had between these two stages...
 I find it difficult to separate them cleanly.
 So I'll just make it clear what I was doing until I felt like I had advanced to "the next stage of learning".